JoseWil-creator/Concurrent-Web-Server/README.md

 Overall, the Web Server ran best with 5 threads improving request per second, time per request, and transfer rate with safe concurrency in each thread.`

+### Each run has a warm performance overall because cold start showed performance all over the place when there was one thread or two.
+However, five threads always showed better performance.

 ##Thread Number: 1

 Requests per second:    803.21 [#/sec] (mean)